Samjeondo Monument: Description

-Both the Qing and Joseon dynasties saw the inscription as the litmus test for the latter's attitude toward the Qing emperor, so King Injo frayed his nerves to it.
-As a result, it greatly flattered the Qing dynasty; namely, the inscription narrates how the king of Joseon came to attach himself to the virtue of the Qing emperor from a Joseon point of view.
+Both the Qing and Joseon dynasties saw the inscription as the litmus test for the latter's attitude toward the Qing emperor, so King Injo ensured that it flattered the Qing dynasty: the inscription narrates how the king of Joseon came to attach himself to the virtue of the Qing emperor from a Joseon point of view.
 Although one-sided, it provides a concise account of the Qing-Joseon relationship.

 The inscription starts with the description of the Qing campaign against Joseon in 1636.
 The Qing army besieged the Namhan fortress, where King Injo took refuge.
 He admitted his guilt, accepted the imperial edict and surrendered at Samjeondo.
 Since Hong Taiji felt compassion for the Joseon king, he mercifully sent the king back to the capital and rapidly withdrew the army without doing harm to the people.

 In the next paragraph, the inscription traces the history back to the Battle of Sarhū in 1619.
 The Joseon army, led by Gang Hong-rip, put on the appearance of supporting the Ming dynasty but surrendered to the Qing dynasty.
 However, all of the soldiers except the high-ranking ones were released by Nurhaci, and the inscription emphasizes the merciful act.
 Since Joseon still displayed disobedient behavior, Hong Taiji commenced the Later Jin invasion of Joseon in 1627.
 He did not overthrow the kingdom but established a Confucian "elder brother-younger brother" relationship.
 The inscription then goes on to describe the second campaign.
 When Hong Taiji proclaimed the Qing dynasty in 1636, Joseon did not accept it even though Qing China announced a war.
 The inscription stressed his benevolent acts during the war.

 Next, the inscription explains the background of erection of the monument.
 It says that the king voluntarily erected the monument at Samjeondo to let the excellent virtue of the Qing emperor be known around the world.

 Finally, the inscription summarizes the entire course of events in verse.